simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 `-` and `+` (or `=`) decrease and increase the depth limit.
 To remove the depth limit, set it higher than the maximum account depth, or press `ESCAPE`.

+`F` toggles flat mode, in which accounts are shown as a flat list, with their full names.
-`F` toggles flat mode on and off.
-In flat mode, accounts are listed without indentation, and show their subaccount-excluding balances, except for accounts which have been clipped by a depth limit, which show their inclusive balances (as with hledger's balance command).
+In this mode, account balances exclude subaccounts, except for accounts at the depth limit (as with hledger's balance command).

+`H` toggles between showing historical balances or period balances.
+Historical balances (the default) are ending balances at the end of the report period, taking into account all transactions before that date (filtered by the filter query if any), including transactions before the start of the report period.
+In other words, historical balances are what you would see on a bank statement for that account (unless disturbed by a filter query).
+Period balances ignore transactions before the report start date, so they show the change in balance during the report period.
+They are more useful eg when viewing a time log.

 `C` toggles cleared mode, in which
 [uncleared transactions and postings](/journal.html#transactions) are